 Eight Books.
 One Argument.
 One River Valley.

 A connected sequence of speculative fiction based on political reality — each novel a cascade of consequences traceable to the political climate of northwest Illinois in April 2026.
-The two books below are available now as free ePub downloads.
-The rest will follow on the same terms as they're released: $0.99 as an ePub download or on Kindle.
+The four books below are available now as ePub downloads — the first two free, the next two $0.99 each.
+The remaining four will follow at $0.99 each as they're released.

 Masters of Extraction